CSE210-FA25-Team04/text-emoji-converter/README.md

 ## Code Style and Formatting

-The repository enforces strict code style and format checks.
+The repository on the main branch enforces strict code style and format checks.
 Pull requests can only be merged once all checks pass.

 Run checks locally: